Kaggle/kaggle-api/documentation/model_instances.md

 # Model Instances Commands

 Commands for interacting with instances of Kaggle Models.
-A model instance typically represents a specific framework or variation of a parent model.
+A model instance typically represents a specific framework of a parent model.

 ## `kaggle models instances init`